Tampines Bus Interchange: Routes

 The TBI only serves public bus routes operated by all of the four local bus operators — SBS Transit Ltd, SMRT Buses Ltd, Tower Transit Singapore Pte Ltd and Go-Ahead Singapore Pte Ltd. It is a high-frequency interchange, with buses on each route departing every 5 to 15 mins depending on the demand.
 Both intra-town and inter-town routes are available; most of which are intermodal, with the services terminating at another bus interchange in Singapore.

 Four routes currently operate into the City Area — 10, 23, 65 and 67.
 The longest route operating from TBI is that of Service 67, with its terminus 33.1 kilometres away at Choa Chu Kang Bus Interchange in the West Region.

 Private bus routes, such as private shuttle and cross-border coach services into Peninsular Malaysia, operate from the nearby Tampines Station Bus Shelter or Our Tampines Hub Coach Bay.
 This is because the Bus Contracting Model (BCM) brings all public buses and related infrastructure, such as TBI, under the ownership of the government, and only public transport operators can bid for the right to run services along bus routes planned by LTA.

 Bus Contracting Model

-Under the new BCM adopted on 1 September 2016, all bus routes at TBI were split into 6 route packages.
-Services 3 and 68 went under Loyang Bus Package, 8 under Bishan-Toa Payoh, 67 under Choa Chu Kang-Bukit Panjang, 969 under Sembawang-Yishun Bus Package, and the rest under Tampines.

-Additional routes were introduced to increase connectivity to more parts of Singapore based on commuter needs.
-Currently, 23 routes operate from TBI to the different regions of Singapore.
+Under the Bus Contracting Model, all bus services operating from Tampines Bus Interchange were divided into 5 Bus Packages, operated by four different bus operators.